justinzane24/Springboard/Capstones/Capstone 3/readme.md

 Using a dataset of 4,000,000 Amazon reviews with binary sentiment labels, the project compares **Logistic Regression** and **DistilBERT** models, with the transformer model significantly outperforming classical approaches in predictive accuracy.

+Recommendation:
+Use DistilBERT as the production model for sentiment classification due to its superior accuracy and F1 performance.
+However, retain the logistic regression model as a lightweight alternative for fallback scenarios or interpretability-driven applications.
 ---

 ## Dataset